 PwC is delighted to come on board once again this year and support the 40th Jersey Primary Football Festival next month.
-Scheduled to take place from Sunday 13 to Friday 18 April, the festival is the longest running and largest events of its kind in the British Isles, and sees over 12 teams with parents and coaches travel from across the UK to take part in football matches and teambuilding activities during the Easter school holidays.
+Scheduled to take place from Sunday 13 to Friday 18 April, the festival is the longest running of its kind in the British Isles.
+This year, teams with parents and coaches will be travelling from across the UK to take part in football matches and team-building activities during the Easter school holidays.

-The festival has long been regarded as the pinnacle of under 11 football and has an important role to play in developing the aspirations of the islands young players.
-It will be a great achievement for those children who make it onto the Jersey team and the culmination of practice and hard work during inter-school tournaments.
+The festival has long been regarded as the pinnacle of under 11 football and has an important role to play in developing the aspirations of the Island’s young players.
+It’s a great achievement for those local children selected to represent Jersey and follows the culmination of practice and hard work during the inter-school league programme.

-Graeme Le Saux participated in the tournament as a schoolchild and is a keen supporter of the event: "The primary schools football festival was a vital part of my football development.
-It gave me the chance to compete against schools from all over the UK, and made me realise how high the standard was, a level that I wanted to reach".
+Graeme Le Saux participated in the tournament as a schoolchild and is a keen supporter of the event.
+He said: "The Jersey Primary Football Festival was a vital part of my football development.
+It gave me the chance to compete against schools from all over the UK and made me realise how high the standard was, a level that I aspired to reach.”

 Festival organiser, Pat Cullinane, added: “We are immensely grateful for the support from PwC and indeed the Jersey FA.
 The event is more than just a football festival for the children attending.
 Each year they also go on outings and activities in the afternoons.
 This builds their confidence and gives them opportunities to make new connections and friendships with other teams that last long after they return home.
 We are also grateful to the Hotel Metropole, who arrange for our visiting party to have sole occupancy for the duration of the festival.”